 Should you need to file a contested divorce, our experienced contested divorce attorney is available to help guide and consult you.
 It is important that attorney fees are significantly higher than an uncontested divorce.
 Like most divorce lawyers, we require a retainer for such services and our attorney will bill hourly from it depending on the amount of work performed.
 So depending on how long it takes to resolve your marital issues in the divorce, the attorney fees could get expensive.

-Normally, retainers for contested divorces range from approximately $1500 to $5000 or more, depending on how complex the issues involved are and how contested they will probably get.
+Normally, retainers for contested divorces can be very expensive, how much so depends on how complex the issues involved are and how contested they will probably get.
 If there are minor children of the marriage, then the retainers are more than divorces without children, but there are other factors we consider in quoting you a retainer.

 You can call our office today to find out how much of a retainer we would require up front to begin working on your divorce case.
 You will usually need to have a quick phone consultation with our contested divorce attorney in Calera before we can quote you a fee, especially if there are minor children or other potentially complex issues involved.
 This is the reason an uncontested divorce is almost always cheaper and easier than a contested one.

 Family Law Services

 - Auburn Divorce